twytock/cell_reprogramming_by_transfer_learning/code/README.md

 ## `DataDownloader.py`

 This script downloads the source data necessary for obtaining the results and saves it to `data/RNASeq` and `data/GeneExp`.
+Data may be downloaded using the command

+`python code/DataDownloader.py`

 # Comparison with annotation-based methods
 ## `naive_v_opt_final.py`